mattfield/mattfield.github.io/_posts/2013-07-15-currying-and-partial-application-in-javascript.md

    }
 {% endhighlight %}

-A curried function, when called with less than the total number of required arguments, will simply return the next curried function
+A curried function, when called with less than the total number of required arguments, will simply return the next curried function.

 ## Linking it all together